Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 - **Requirements**:
     - *datetime*: Process earthquake timestamp.
     - *geopy.distance*: Calculate distance between the user’s location and the individual earthquakes.
-    - *requests*: Set up API to access USGS earthquake data of the last 24 hours (all earth-quakes regardless of magnitude.
-This presetting can effortlessly be changed by se-lecting another GeoJSON summary format at the USGS website: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
+    - *requests*: Set up API to access USGS earthquake data of the last 24 hours (all earthquakes regardless of magnitude.
+This presetting can effortlessly be changed by selecting another GeoJSON summary format at the USGS website: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
     - *geocoder*: Access the user’s current location.
 - **Functions**: